deeptho/neumodvb/docs/viewing.md

 * Some providers (FreeSat, SkyUk, Movistar+) provide 7 or even 14-day EPG.
 If you view some of those channels regularly, chances are that your EPG will be up to date just through this viewing

-* For "Freesat" the fastest EPG is on the Freesat home mux, which has no viewable programs.
-Still after scanning this mux, you can tune to the service called "Freesat Home" for a 5 to 10 minutes to replenish EPG
+* For "FreeSat" the fastest EPG is on the FreeSat home mux, which has no viewable programs.
+Still after scanning this mux, you can tune to the service called "FreeSat Home" for a 5 to 10 minutes to replenish EPG

 * Other providers provide only a few hours worth of EPG or - even worse - only now/next records.
 In this